DiffEqML/torchdyn/docs/index.rst

 Refer to the links below for a quickstart to core torchdyn features and a description of the library goals and design principles.

-A set of extended tutorials, covering everything from models, benchmarks and numerics can be found at `<https://github.com/diffeqml/torchdyn/tutorials>`.
+A set of extended tutorials, covering everything from models, benchmarks and numerics can be found `here <https://github.com/diffeqml/torchdyn/tutorials>`_.

 .. toctree::